Health Education Volunteer

 Following PST, all Volunteers are required to retain a tutor for the initial six-months of service.

-Housing is often scarce and expensive.
-In many communities it is unusual for a single woman to live alone or to even walk alone in the street.
-Most communities in Albania are conservative and close-knit; Volunteers may choose to live with a family for a variety of reasons, including convenience, social integration, or personal security.
+Housing options in Albania are generally small in scale.
+You should anticipate living in less space, in closer proximity to others, with far fewer amenities, and less privacy than you are used to.
+In rural parts of Albania, housing is often scarce and in many communities, it is unusual for anyone, man or woman, to live alone – or to walk alone in the street.
+Most communities in Albania are conservative and close-knit.
+Many Volunteers choose to live with a family after the introductory 6-month home stay for many reasons, including convenience, social integration, personal security, or a lack of other housing options.

-It is likely that you will significantly modify your standard of living while serving in Albania.
-This may be more challenging than it seems.
-Volunteers also face challenges around the expectations of community members, who perceive Americans as wealthy.
+You will need to modify your standard of living while serving in Albania.
+This may be more difficult than it seems.
+Volunteers also often face challenges around the expectations of community members who perceive Americans as wealthy.
 These expectations are sometimes reinforced by the smart phones, tablets, expensive-looking cameras and iPods that Volunteers use during service.
-You will need to become comfortable explaining that during service you live on a modest allowance provided by Peace Corps.
+As a Volunteer you will need to become careful in how you carry yourself and intentional in using electronics that are not wide accessible to Albanians.

 Learn more about the Volunteer experience in Albania: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.

-Couples will likely be placed in different host families during Pre-Service Training, which will allow them to study language independently, to train with peers from their own programmatic sector, and grow and develop individually before being sworn in as a Volunteer (Swearing-In).
-During service couples will live together with the same host family.
-Couples may be separated for workshops and conferences for up to two weeks at a time due to in-service training events.
+Couples will likely be placed with different host families during PST, allowing them to study language independently, train with peers from their own programmatic sector, and grow and develop individually before joining their partner once training is complete.

 Medical Considerations in Albania